abapGit/docs.abapgit.org/src/user-guide/reference/exits.md

 ### PRE_CALCULATE_REPO_STATUS

 Can be used to modify local and remote files before calculating diff status.
-Useful to remove diffs which are caused by deployment between different system version (see also [abapgit xml stripper plugin](https://github.com/sbcgua/abapgit_xml_stripper_plugin)).
+Useful to remove diffs that are caused by deployment between different system versions (see also [abapgit xml stripper plugin](https://github.com/sbcgua/abapgit_xml_stripper_plugin)).

 ![diff sample](/img/deployment_diff_difference_sample.png)

-The exit also receives a repo meta data snapshot (`zif_abapgit_persistence=>ty_repo`) to identify the repo and it's attributes in the current system (e.g. package).
+The exit also receives a repo metadata snapshot (`zif_abapgit_persistence=>ty_repo`) to identify the repo and its attributes in the current system (e.g. package).
 This can be used to enable/disable the exit for specific repos.

 ### SERIALIZE_POSTPROCESSING

-This exit is called at the end of the serialize process and gives an opportunity to change the content of the serialzed files (see [#5194](https://github.com/abapGit/abapGit/issues/5194)).
+This exit is called at the end of the serialize process and gives an opportunity to change the content of the serialized files (see [#5194](https://github.com/abapGit/abapGit/issues/5194)).

 ### VALIDATE_BEFORE_PUSH